laaancedc/short-stories/stories/audiotapes.md

 &emsp;Potatoes are no more...

 &emsp;We were nearing Mars.
-Three more weeks.
+Two more weeks.

 &emsp;...